With ClickOnce, you can load and store data locally by using any one of the following methods:

 Isolated Storage works in all versions of the .NET Framework.
 Isolated Storage also works in partially trusted applications without the need for additional permission grants.
 You should use Isolated Storage if your application must run in partial trust, but must maintain application-specific data.

-For more information, see Introduction to Isolated Storage.
+For more information, see Isolated Storage.

 If your application must work with or save end-user data such as reports, images, music, and so on, your application will require FileIOPermission to read and write data to the local file system.